ARMmbed/mbed-client/README.md

 ### Update

-Periodically, or in response to events within the client or as initiated by the mbed Device Server, the client updates its registration information with mDS.
+Periodically, or in response to events within the client or as initiated by mDS, the client updates its registration information with mDS.
 It does this by sending an **Update** operation to mDS.

 To update your registration: